-- Put your food into the dehydrator in large chunks or in whole pieces.
-This might sound obvious but people have asked the question about whether they could just put foods into their dehydrator “whole”
+- Put your food into the dehydrator a in large chunks or in whole pieces.
+This might sound obvious but people have asked the question cheap jerseys about whether they could just put foods into their dehydrator “whole”

 - Try to slice your foods to an even size – preferably into 1/4 inch pieces.
 This gives the food a good amount of surface area and will speed up the drying process.
 Your foods will also dry in the same amount of time when they are sliced into the same width.